khabib26/wordpress-claude-code-wizard/README.md

-# WordPress Development Environment for Digital Ocean
+# WordPress Claude Code Wizard 🚀

-This is a Docker-based WordPress development environment that **exactly mirrors Digital Ocean's WordPress droplet**, ensuring seamless deployment.
+Automated WordPress development and deployment pipeline for Digital Ocean.
+Develop locally with Docker, deploy to production with one command.

 ## Features